Brownshome/script-wars/Technical Details.md

 ## Threading information

 At the moment there is a UDP listener thread, one thread per game, and the tomcat server thread.

-There has been very little work done on thread safety and is an issue I will be addressing in the future.
+The Game loop / Network system is synchronized through the game object monitor.
+The Game - ID mapping is synchronized through a ReentantReadWriteLock.
+The Display Viewer list (web clients) is synchronized through the display object monitor.
+The Game Type list is synchronized through the a ReentrantReadWriteLock.
+The Game Type table listeners are synchronized through the gameType object monitor.